 The Myth that Women Can’t Gain Muscles On Deficit

 You’ve heard it before – women can’t gain muscles on a deficit.
-Go ahead and squat and lunge and work your legs with heavy resistance.
+Go ahead and squat and lunge and work your legs with heavy resistance, use surgery or gels or even ingurgitate the best whey protein powder available, if you think your body type problem won’t get fixed with just exercise.
 As long as you’re on a calorie deficit, don’t expect to see your legs looking bulky or more muscular than you might like.

 Wrong.
 Wrong.
 Wrong.

 There’s a false notion that you need to be in a calorie surplus to gain muscle.
 The faulty logic behind this is that the muscles need protein in order to grow and that if you are in a deficit, you aren’ t getting enough protein for this to happen.
 If you work out a lot and deal with pinched nerves visit www.neuropathyhelp.co/ to learn how to get relief.

 Uh.. what about if a person’s diet on a deficit consists of 80% protein?
 Don’t you think that would be enough for protein to grow the muscles.
 The problem with this misconception is that you can’t build muscles on a deficit is actually referring to a protein deficiency not a calorie deficit.
 These two are not the same things at all.
 Find out BestKratomCapsules health benefits of Bali Kratom capsules and enjoy the effectiveness of fitness supplements.

 In other words, ladies – if you want to slim your legs and thighs, put down those protein shakes/bars/etc. All of that protein combined with workout will lead to the exact results you do not want.
 Besides, you don’t NEED all that extra protein!
 You don’t need to be eating more than your body weight in protein (e.g. you weight 100 lbs – you don’t need to consume more than 100g of protein)